nicolarighetti/Granger-causality-test-with-R/Granger-test-with-R.md

     ## data:  VAR object tsVAR
     ## F-Test = 2.7758, df1 = 3, df2 = 180, p-value = 0.04276

-The *causality* function has several interesting options.
+The *causation* function offers several interesting options.
 For example, it implements a bootstrapping procedure.
 It is also possible to specify the heteroscedasticity-consistent estimation of the covariance matrix of the coefficient estimates in the regression models (HC), but other types of estimation of the covariance matrix (e.g., HAC) are not supported.